 We’re one of 10 independent, all-volunteer rescue squads that serve the City of Virginia Beach, Virginia under the umbrella of Virginia Beach Department of EMS and VB Rescue.

 Every year, collectively our volunteers:

 Our “first due” service area is the the northwest corner of the City of Virginia Beach, Virginia from the Ocean Park border to the Norfolk city line along the Shore Drive corridor.
 Our district includes the Chesapeake Beach, Bayside, Thoroughgood, Lake Smith, Lake Shore, Fentress, off-base Joint-Base Little Creek military housing neighborhoods as well as the Chesapeake Bay Bridge Tunnel and surrounding local area.

 Our organization is directed by written bylaws.
 We’re composed of an Executive Board who oversees the organization, Officers responsible for day-to-day operations, and voting membership.
 Operational members respond to calls as Virginia state certified Emergency Medical Technicians and Paramedics, while administrative members make sure the support system is in place to do so.
-Monthly business meetings held at our station are open to all.
+Monthly business meetings held at our station are open to the public.